get-port

 This can be useful when you want the results to be unaffected by previous calls.

-Please note that clearing the cache could cause [race conditions](https://github.com/sindresorhus/get-port#beware).
+Please note that clearing the cache removes protection against [in-process race conditions](https://github.com/sindresorhus/get-port#beware).

 Example 1